rust-lang/rust/src/doc/rustc-dev-guide/src/cli.md

 flags should be documented there.
 Unstable flags should be documented in the [unstable book].

+See the [forge guide for new options] for details on the *procedure* for adding a new command-line argument.

 ## Guidelines

 - Flags should be orthogonal to each other.
 For example, if we'd have a